Memorial Elementary School

 C. How these activities will accomplish the objectives

 The main goal is to introduce the students to alternative energy sources.
 Most of the students will have no knowledge of the production and manufacturing of products occurring in their own community.
 They will return to the classroom to continue their study of alternative energy sources such as wind and water.
 Through class discussion and reading material, they will have a greater knowledge of the subject and how it may affect our community and “our world” in an economic and environmental manner.

 D. Number of students and others who will learn from this effort

 There are approximately 50 students from Memorial Elementary School who will benefit from this informative field trip to the Dudley Smith Farm, Big M Manufacturing, and Buckley Greenhouse.

 E. Method of project evaluation

 Students will tour each facility and have the opportunity to ask questions.
 They will return to the classroom to complete additional lessons on additional energy sources such as wind and water.
-They will complete a math lesson calculating the cost of heating the Christian County Extension office using a conventional method versus a alternative energy source.
-In the social studies curriculum the students will learn where the alternative sources of energy are used throughout the United States and the world.
-In science the students will build the classroom terrarium using grasses to represent the miscanthus.
+They will complete a math lesson calculating the cost of heating the Christian County Extension office using a conventional method versus an alternative energy source.
+In the social studies curriculum, the students will learn where the alternative sources of energy are used throughout the United States and the world.
+In science, the students will build the classroom terrarium using grasses to represent the miscanthus.
 This will enable them to see how the grasses continue growing even after being harvested demonstrating a renewable resource.
 Students will demonstrate their knowledge of alternative energy sources by constructing a poster.